Alpha Lipoic Acid:Benefits, Side Effects and More

 In diabetics, supplementing ALA can improve body composition by increasing creatine uptake into muscle cells, lower weight and body fat and improve neuropathy.

 The literature has shown ALA to have exceptional effects on fighting oxidation.
 Humans produce ALA however these amounts are low compared to dietary sources.
 This is where supplements may benefit.
+Our best resource for finding evidence-based nootropics is the Nootritious Database – complete with useful insights into the best value supplements that actually work.

 How it works